Carolina Barco: Personal life

 Carolina Barco Isakson is a daughter of Virgilio Barco Vargas, a former mayor, senator, ambassador, President of Colombia and director to the World Bank Board.
-Her mother, Carolina Isakson Proctor, an American-born former First Lady of Colombia, helped to create, and then direct, Colombia's national anti-poverty program, "Bienestar," which was established in February 1987 to provide food and day care for Colombian's poorest children.
+Her mother, Carolina Isakson de Barco, an American-born former First Lady of Colombia, helped to create, and then direct, Colombia's national anti-poverty program, "Bienestar," which was established in February 1987 to provide food and day care for Colombian's poorest children.

 Carolina Barco was born in Boston, Massachusetts while her father, Virgilio Barco Vargas, was there studying at the Massachusetts Institute of Technology.
 In 1973, Barco received her bachelor of arts degree in Sociology and Economics from Wellesley College in Massachusetts.
 During her time at Wellesley, she spent a year studying abroad at the Université Libre de Bruxelles in Belgium.
 In 1975, she received a master's degree in city planning from the Harvard University Graduate School of Design.
 In 1984, she received a master of business administration at IE Business School in Madrid, Spain.
 From 1990 to 1991, she was a visiting scholar at her father's alma mater, MIT.

 Carolina Barco was married to Mauricio Botero Caicedo, with whom she had three daughters.
 Her brother, Virgilio Barco Isakson, founded one of Colombia's largest gay civil rights NGOs, Colombia Diversa.